-When you call any of the MySQL Cloud Service REST resources, the Response header returns one of the standard HTTP status codes defined in the following table.
+When you call any of the REST APIs, one of the following standard HTTP status code is returned in the response header.

 |200 OK||The request was successfully completed.
 A 200 status is returned for a successful GET or POST method.|

 The request has been fulfilled and resulted in a new resource being created.
 The response includes a Location header containing the canonical URI for the newly created resource.

 A 201 status is returned from a synchronous resource creation or an asynchronous resource creation that completed before the response was returned.

 The request has been accepted for processing, but the processing has not been completed.
 The request may or may not eventually be acted upon, as it may be disallowed at the time processing actually takes place.

 When specifying an asynchronous (_detached=true_resource creation, for example, when deploying an application, or update, for example, when redeploying an application, a 202 is returned if the underlying operation does not complete in a reasonable amount of time.

 The response contains a Location header of a job resource that the client should poll to determine when the job has finished.
 It also returns an entity that contains the current state of the job.

 |400 Bad Request||The request could not be processed because it contains missing or invalid information, such as a validation error on an input field, a missing required value, and so on.|

 |401 Unauthorized||The request is not authorized.
 The authentication credentials included with this request are missing or invalid.|